Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

     }
 }
 ```
-WidevineTemplate field contains streaming restrictions in Json format, details about it can be found here https://learn.microsoft.com/en-us/azure/media-services/latest/drm-widevine-license-template-concept
+WidevineTemplate field contains streaming restrictions in Json format, details about it can be found [here](https://learn.microsoft.com/en-us/azure/media-services/latest/drm-widevine-license-template-concept).

 2. Create Streaming Locator for existing asset with appropriate Content Key Policy and Streaming Policy.
 Streaming Policy can be Predefined_MultiDrmStreaming or Predefined_MultiDrmCencStreaming.
 ![screenshot](img/widevine-sl.png)